Police Department Overview

 The City of Mount Vernon is a relatively safe community, however, like most cities there will be criminal activity that occurs.
 Our detective division handles a variety of cases from misdemeanors to felonies including but not limited to: Arson/Explosives, Firearms, Assaults/Aggravated Assaults, Bad Checks/Thefts, Death Investigations, Fraud/Forgery/ID Fraud, Domestic Violence, Fleeing/Eluding, Robberies, Sex Offenses, Stolen Vehicles, Homicide, Child Pornography and other miscellaneous unclassified cases.

-The Mount Vernon Police Department also offers the following services (some include a fee) at our lobby window, Monday thru Friday 8:00 a.m. – 4:00 p.m.: House Check registration, Bicycle registration, Background checks, Public Records requests and Offense/Accident report copies.
+The Mount Vernon Police Department also offers the following services (some include a fee) at our lobby window, Monday thru Friday 8:00 a.m. – 4:00 p.m.: House Check registration, Bicycle registration, Background checks, Public Records requests, release of impounded vehicles and Offense/Accident report copies.
 Please refer to our “Fees” tab for further information.

-The Administrator Supervisor for the City of Mount Vernon Police Department handles the following services (fees apply): Taxi Cab licenses, Solid Waste Hauler permits and fingerprinting.
+The Administrative Supervisor for the City of Mount Vernon Police Department handles the following services (fees apply): Taxi Cab licenses, Solid Waste Hauler permits and fingerprinting.
 These services require an appointment; please refer to our “Fees” tab for further information on fee charges, contact information including phone number and e-mail address.
 The Administrative Supervisor also maintains the impound lot and is charged with disposal of vehicles that are not claimed.

 The police department is also responsible for “parking” enforcement.
 Currently this is handled by on-duty officers and a computerized record of all violations is handled by the Records Clerk.
 Parking tickets can be paid at the lobby window during normal business hours.
 Disputes will be handled by the Chief of Police or his designee.
 The Mayor’s Office has final say over disputes at this time.